Biking EnthusiastVisit Mankato

 3 p.m. – Cool down with a treat at Mom and Pops Ice Cream Shop.

-6 p.m. – Just a short ride from Mankato you’ll find three unique wineries.
-Pick the winery that best fits your taste and enjoy a glass of wine and beautiful scenery out on one of their patios.
+6 p.m. – Just a short ride from Mankato you’ll find four unique wineries.
+Pick the winery that best fits your taste and enjoy a glass of wine and beautiful scenery out on one of its patios.

-8 a.m. –Power up at a local favorite – The Wagon Wheel.
+8 a.m. –Power up at a local favorite – The Wagon Wheel Cafe.
 You’ll be pleasantly surprised by the breakfast basics at this local legend.

 9 a.m. – Give our Mountain Bike trails a try.
 Start out at Seven Mile Park, a 628 acre county park located off of Hwy 169 between North Mankato & St. Peter.
 There are multi-use trails with equestrian parking and a highway underpass.